Who is eligible to apply for an Externship?

 How are Externships graded?

-For Full Time Externships: Three of the total Externship credits are graded with a letter grade, which is based on participation in the Externship Seminar, factoring in the site supervisor’s evaluation of the student’s work product, work ethic, and general professionalism.
+For Full--Time Externships: Three of the total externship credits are graded with a letter grade, which is based on participation in the Externship Seminar, factoring in the site supervisor’s evaluation of the student’s work product, work ethic, and general professionalism.
 The remaining credits are graded Pass/Fail and based on successful completion of work for the Externship Sponsor.
 In the Summer, two of the eight credits are graded with a letter grade, and the remaining six credits are graded Pass/Fail and based on successful completion of work for the Externship Sponsor.
+Full-time externs are required to write a research paper, in addition to attending the weekly seminar.

 What are the Externship Seminars and when are they scheduled?